tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 UNC' BILLY POSSUM TRIES HIS OLD TRICK

-The first knowledge Unc' Billy Possum had that he was discovered came to him through his tail.
+The first knowledge Uncle Billy Possum had that he was discovered came to him through his tail.
 Yes, Sir, it came to him through his tail.
 Farmer Brown's girl pinched it.
 It was rather a mean thing to do, but Farmer Brown's girl was curious.
-She wanted to see what Unc' Billy would do.
+She wanted to see what Uncle Billy would do.
 And she didn't pinch very hard, not hard enough to really hurt.
 Farmer Brown's girl is too good-hearted to hurt any one if she can help it.

-Now any other of the Green Forest and Green Meadows people would promptly have pulled their tail away had they been in Unc' Billy's place.
-But Unc' Billy didn't.
-No, Sir, Unc' Billy didn't.
+Now any other of the Green Forest and Green Meadows people would promptly have pulled their tail away had they been in Uncle Billy's place.
+But Uncle Billy didn't.
+No, Sir, Uncle Billy didn't.
 That tail might have belonged to any one but him so far as he made any sign.
 Of course, he felt like pulling it away.
 Any one would have in his place.
 But he didn't move it the tiniest bit, which goes to show that Unc'